Let’s learn how to run the IMPORTFROMWEB() function in Google Sheets and start scraping webdata.

 =IMPORTFROMWEB("https://en.wikipedia.org/wiki/Empire_State_Building","title")

-Exactly the same way, we can pull any other data from the page, such as its h2 content or its meta title (using the selector “h2” or “metaTitle”)
+Exactly the same way, we can pull any other data from the page, such as its h2 content or its Meta title (using the selector “h2” or “metaTitle”)

 Extract any Amazon product details

-1.1.
-Select in the 1st argument the range of cells containing the Amazon products URL
+1. Input as the 1st argument the range of cells containing the Amazon products URL

 In our case A2:A4

-1.2.
-Select in the 2nd argument the selectors from the Amazon built-in selectors list, in our example “title”, “price” and “rating”.
+1. Input as the 2nd argument the selectors from the Amazon built-in selectors list, in our example “title”, “price” and “rating”.

 We write them in the following range of cells B1:D1